MatteraAnthonyJP/Anthony-Mattera-Portfolio/README.md

 **Role in Development**: Data Validation, Gameplay logic.

-I was mainly in charge of finding and loading the actual star data, as well as adding the gameplay functionality of actually drawing between the stars.
-I also had to personally validate each and every connection between stars needed in order to form the constelations
+I was mainly in charge of finding and loading the actual star data from a Bytes file that was publiclly avalible from Yale, as well as adding the gameplay functionality of actually drawing between the stars.
+I also had to personally validate each and every connection between stars needed in order to form the constelations.

 **Tools Used**
 Unity, C#, JSON